emanom/nextjs-chat-vc/responses.md

 **Current issue**: The current customer interaction questions are excellent but could be enhanced to further test empathy and communication skills.**Improvement**: Add scenarios that require empathetic communication and conflict resolution skills.

 **Example**: "A customer writes in stating they are dissatisfied with Vercel's service and are considering moving to another platform.
 Craft a response that addresses their concerns, highlights Vercel's strengths, and encourages them to stay."

+3. **Improving instructions for answer submission**

+The instruction to add responses directly into the Vercel project can be vague and lead to confusion about where and how to format the answers.

+Example:
+**Current Instruction:**
+"Please complete the following questions by adding the response directly into your Vercel project.
+Do not create a separate document."

+**Improved Instruction:**
+"Please complete the following questions by creating a file named exercise-responses.md at the root of your Vercel project repository.
+Add your responses to this markdown file, ensuring each answer is clearly labeled with the corresponding question number and title.
+Do not submit separate documents or external files."